 Multi‑engine by design

 Agentic Workflows are engine‑neutral.
-They support multiple agentic engines, including Claude Code and OpenAI Codex.
-Because the natural‑language "program" is decoupled from the engine, you get portability: keep your workflow, swap your engine, compare results.
+They support multiple coding agents, including Claude Code and OpenAI Codex.
+Because the natural‑language “program” is decoupled from the engine, you get portability: keep your workflow, swap your engine, compare results.

 Where natural language shines